nodejs/nodejs.dev/src/documentation/0021-npm-know-version-installed/index.md

 └── cowsay@1.3.1
 ```

-You can get the version of a specific package by specifying the name:
+You can get the version of a specific package by specifying its name:

 ```txt
 ❯ npm list cowsay